Small eigenvalues of closed Riemann surfaces for large genus: Introduction

 where $\Vol_{wp}$ is the Weil-Petersson measure induced from the classical Weil-Petersson metric on $\sM_g$.

 Recall that the Cheeger inequality \cite{Che70} tells that the first eigenvalue $\lambda_1(X)\geq \frac{1}{4} h^2(X)$.
-Hence, Mirzakhani's equation above gives that in a probabilistic sense the first eigenvalue of \RS s is uniform positive as $g \to \infty$.
+Hence, Mirzakhani's equation above gives that in a probabilistic sense the first eigenvalue of hyperbolic surfaces is uniform positive as $g \to \infty$.
 More precisely,

+Recently in \cite{WX21} we improve the above constant $0.00247$ to be $\frac{3}{16}-\eps$ for any $\eps>0$.
+Which is also independently obtained on later by Lipnowski and Wright in \cite{LW21}.

 We refer to the length of a shortest closed geodesic in $X$ as the \emph{systole} of $X$ and denote it by $\sys(X)$.
 The systole function $\sys(\cdot):\sM_g \to \R^+$ is continuous, but not smooth as corners appear when it is realized by multiple essential isotropy classes of simple closed curves.
 Many results on the geometry of moduli space $\sM_g$ especially for large genus $g$ can be stated in terms of the systole function.
-One may see \cite{BB16, CP12, FKM13, Mirz10, RT13, WU18-in} for recent related topics.
+One may see \cite{BB16, CP12, FKM13, Mirz10, RT13, W-inradius} for recent related topics.